lensesio/fast-data-dev/README.md

 ## Basics

-If you need zookeeper, kafka broker, schema registry, kafka rest proxy, kafka connect distributed instances with extra tools, such as web UI's for schema registry and kafka topic management, extra connectors and integrated testing, just run:
+If you need Kafka Broker, ZooKeeper, Schema Registry, Kafka REST Proxy, Kafka Connect Distributed instances with extra tools, such as Landoop's Web UIs for Schema Registry and Kafka Topic management, DataMountaineer Connectors and integrated testing, just run:

     docker run --rm -it --net=host landoop/fast-data-dev

 That's it.
-Your broker is at localhost:9092, your kafka-rest at localhost:8082, your schema-registry at localhost:8081, your connect-distributed at localhost:8083, your zookeeper at localhost:2181 and at localhost:3030 you will find web UIs for kafka topics, schema registry and a test report.
+Your Broker is at <localhost:9092>, your Kafka REST Proxy at
+<localhost:8082>, your Schema Registry at <localhost:8081>, your Connect
+Distributed at <localhost:8083>, your ZooKeeper at <localhost:2181> and at
+<http://localhost:3030> you will find Landoop's Web UIs for Kafka Topics and
+Schema Registry, as well as a test report.

 Hit control+c and everything is stopped and removed it.